formsy/formsy-material-ui/README.md

 ## Installation

-To add formsy-material-ui to you package.json and install it, run:
+To and install formsy-material-ui and add it to your `package.json`, run:

 ```
 $ npm install --save formsy-material-ui